ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

  emissions  in  our  state.
-New York state's buildings also produce more local air pollution than any other state in the  country,  resulting  in negative health outcomes such as increased rates of asthma, particularly among  children,  and  heart disease.
-Therefore, reducing greenhouse gas emissions and toxic air pollution emitted  from  New  York's  buildings,
+New York state's buildings also produce more local air pollution than any other state in the  country,  resulting  in negative health outcomes such as increased rates of asthma, particularly

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02688-02-3
+  LBD02688-06-3
- S. 2016  2
+ S. 2016--A  2

- especially  in disadvantaged communities, is necessary to meet the CLCPA mandates.
+ among  children,  and  heart disease.
+Therefore, reducing greenhouse gas emissions and toxic air pollution emitted  from  New  York's  buildings, especially  in disadvantaged communities, is necessary to meet the CLCPA mandates.
   3. To meet the state's bold climate and equity mandates, New York will